 - Malicious state actors continue to seek sensitive information, including by targeting Australian small businesses and individuals.

-- Most compromises identified by the ACSC used relatively simple tradecraft which could have been prevented by enhanced cyber security.
+- Most compromises identified by the ASD's ACSC used relatively simple tradecraft which could have been prevented by enhanced cyber security.

 Gaining a foothold to steal our secrets